mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 While the Gauss-Seidel method directly solves the system of equations, it suffers from very slow convergence, which increases almost linearly with the system size, necessitating numerous iterations to obtain the desired solution [[4]](@ref PowerFlowSolutionReferenceTutorials).
 Moreover, the convergence time of the Gauss-Seidel method increases significantly for large-scale systems and can face convergence issues for systems with high active power transfers.
 Nevertheless, power flow programs utilize both the Gauss-Seidel and Newton-Raphson methods in a complementary manner.
 Specifically, the Gauss-Seidel method is employed to obtain a quick approximate solution from a "flat start", while the Newton-Raphson method is utilized to obtain the final accurate solution [[5]](@ref PowerFlowSolutionReferenceTutorials).

-The Gauss-Seidel method is typically based on the system of equations with ``n`` complex equations, one of which represents the slack bus.
-As a result, one equation can be eliminated, resulting in a power flow problem with ``n-1`` equations.
+The Gauss-Seidel method is usually applied to a system of ``n`` complex equations, where one represents the slack bus.
+Consequently, one equation can be eliminated, resulting in a power flow problem with ``n-1`` equations.

 ---